 If you are looking to create fast and repeated highly complex and intricate parts (from 1 to 10,000+ parts), CNC milling is an excellent choice.
 HLH’s CNC milling services can deliver custom machined parts, in both metal and plastic, four to five times faster than it takes using more traditional machining methods.

-Apart from CNC milling, there are several other common types of precision CNC machining processes.
-They include:
+Apart from CNC milling, there are several other common types of precision CNC machining processes, including:

 In order to take full advantage of the benefits of CNC milling, product designers and engineers must familiarize themselves with the process and considerations.
 Partnering with an on-demand digital manufacturer like HLH Rapid can be the ticket to faster, more effective design and production.